ClonyPDF home

 Recency limitUsually within 6 monthsUsually within 6 months

-The honest bottom line: if you produce a photo that satisfies the strict passport rules, it will almost always satisfy the visa rules too - just double-check the required dimensions, because visa portals often specify their own pixel size and will reject on that alone.
+The honest bottom line: if you produce a photo that satisfies the strict passport rules, it will almost always satisfy the visa rules too — just double-check the required dimensions, because visa portals often specify their own pixel size and will reject on that alone.
+Compare specific cases in US visa photo, Schengen visa photo and China visa photo, or browse the full visa photo requirements by country hub.

 Passport Photo Rejection Reasons: FAQ